Quick Start: Deploying to Heroku

 If you want, you can automate this entire process.
 This involves just three steps:

-$ pip install django-simple-deploy
+$ pip install django-simple-deploy[heroku]

-# Add `simple_deploy` to INSTALLED_APPS in settings.py.
+# Add `django_simple_deploy` to INSTALLED_APPS in settings.py.

-$ python manage.py simple_deploy --platform heroku --automate-all
+$ python manage.py deploy --automate-all

-You should see a bunch of output as Heroku resources are created for you, your project is configured for deployment, and simple_deploy
+You should see a bunch of output as Heroku resources are created for you, your project is configured for deployment, and django-simple-deploy pushes your project to Heroku's servers.
+When everything's complete, your project should open in a new browser tab.

 Pushing further changes

 After the initial deployment, you're almost certainly going to make further changes to your project.
-When you've updated your project and it works locally, you can commit these changes and push your project again, without using simple_deploy
+When you've updated your project and it works locally, you can commit these changes and push your project again, without using django-simple-deploy:

 Troubleshooting